Safe-in-Sound Award: Categories

 There are two main categories of Safe-in-Sound Awards: the Excellence Award and the Innovation Award.

 Excellence Award

-The Safe-in-Sound Excellence in Hearing Loss Prevention Award is meant to honor remarkable hearing loss prevention implementations in the workplace.
+The Safe-in-Sound Excellence in Hearing Loss Prevention Award is meant to recognize effective hearing loss prevention implementations in the workplace.
 This award was initially divided into three possible awards based on the sector the project is working with: construction, manufacturing, and service.
 In 2016, applications for the award started to be accepted from all industrial sectors.

 Innovation Award

 The Safe-in-Sound Innovation in Hearing Loss Prevention Award may be awarded to individuals or organizations that address challenges in workplace hearing loss prevention in an innovative way.
 Consideration for this award may include advancements in the areas of policy, program development/implementation, and outreach.